 Dealing with someone who is difficult for us can be very stressful.
-If the person is someone with whom we have to interact often — a sibling, a co-worker, the boss, our mother-in-law — we are frequently gearing our bodies to a stressful response; think “fight or flight.”
+If the person is someone with whom we have to interact often — a sibling, a co-worker, the boss, our mother-in-law — we are frequently gearing our bodies to a stressful response.
+(Think “fight or flight.”)

-The Franklin Institute Resource for the Sciences reports on its website, “as science gains greater insight into the consequences of stress on the brain, the picture that emerges is not a pretty one.
+The Franklin Institute Resource for the Sciences reports on its website: “As science gains greater insight into the consequences of stress on the brain, the picture that emerges is not a pretty one.
 A chronic overreaction to stress overloads the brain with powerful hormones that are intended only for short-term duty in emergency situations.
 Their cumulative effect damages and kills brain cells.”

 This is a little bit like the snowball gathering snow and getting bigger as it rolls down the mountain.
-The process goes like this: I find the person difficult, thinking about interacting with them stresses me, my mind might not function as clearly and confidently, I react to them from a less-than-optimal state, and then the difficult cycle continues!
+The process goes like this: I find the person difficult, thinking about interacting with them stresses me, my mind might not function as clearly and confidently, I react to them from a less-than-optimal state, and then the difficult cycle continues.

 Instead of having the stress reaction to people we find difficult, what can we do?
-We know the symptoms — a knot in our stomach, a bad taste in our mouth, a dread of what the person will say or do, a desire to run anywhere else so we don’t have to deal with them!
+We know the symptoms — a knot in our stomach, a bad taste in our mouth, a dread of what the person will say or do, or a desire to run anywhere else so we don’t have to deal with them.
 The triggers are noticeable, and we know when we are moving into that fight-or-flight mode.

-Next time it happens to you, consider using those triggers as a message to your body and to your mind to take different steps to interact with and respond to this other person.
-Some of the following ideas might be helpful in minimizing the stress and keeping your mental acuity sharpened!
+Next time it happens to you, consider using those triggers as a message to your body and to your mind to take different steps to interact with and respond to this person.
+Some of the following ideas might be helpful in minimizing the stress and keeping your mental acuity sharpened.

-(3) Ask yourself the “why?” question.
+- Ask yourself the “why?” question.
 Why do you think the person behaves like they do?
 Why do they act or speak in a certain way?
 What’s their history?
 What’s their experience?
 Look at them more clinically, trying to understand them and consider who they are underneath the difficult exterior that is so hard to deal with.